JohnFuhrm12/React-SRS-Flashcards/README.md

 # React-SRS-Flashcards
-A Spaced-Repetion-System study tool using flashcards based on Anki built with React.js. and Firebase.
+A Spaced-Repetition-System study tool using flashcards based on Anki built with React.js. and Firebase.